Sunday, April 25, 2010

 Bernard's professional art training took him to The Institute of Jamaica, Junior Art Centre and Art Students League in New York by the age of fifteen.
 Bernard developed as an artist with apprenticeships from Norman Lewis, Huie Lee Smith and John Torres.

-formed Caribbean Cultural Institute and Caribbean Arts, Inc. to Further expose Caribbean culture to America.
+In the 1970's Bernard formed Caribbean Cultural Institute and Caribbean Arts, Inc. to Further expose Caribbean culture to America.
 The Institute provided classes, workshops and a space for cultural events centered around an Afro-centric theme.

 Bernard was always inspired by the Caribbean Culture, and Caribbean spirituality.
 Hoyes explains that he paints "from an intuitive point of view," that during the process the "spirits take possession" and the ritual theme becomes dominant.
 These insights, his Jamaican heritage and the membership of his paternal family in "revival cults" (an Afro-Christian sect with strong African retention roots) provide cues as to why these paintings are perceived as authentic revelations of altered states of reality.